-able 9-0 consequence Analysis - deologic nazarus Hazard Geologic Hazards (Landslide, Subsidence/Sinkholes) Impact on Public Geologic land disturbances affect those in the event area and, depending on the size and impact, can affect all of the surrounding areas and the state as a whole.
-An earthquake or sinkhole event anywhere in the state becomes a major news event covered by the media.
-Impact on Responder Fire and police, and emergency responders are called on to evacuate people from the area, close roads, attend to the injured and direct traffic away from the impacted area and roads.
+Hazard Geologic Hazards (Landslide, Subsidence/Sinkholes, Radon Exposure, Saltwater Intrusion) Impact on Public Geologic land disturbances affect those in the event area and, depending on the size and impact, can affect all of the surrounding areas and the state as a whole.
+A landslide or sinkhole event anywhere in the state becomes a major news event covered by the media.
+Radon exposure can have significant public health impacts.
+Saltwater intrusion can impact drinking water supplies.
+Impact on Fire and police, and emergency responders are called on to evacuate people from the area, close roads, attend to the injured Responder and direct traffic away from the impacted area and roads.
 For Presidential declared disasters, emergency response costs are significant reimbursement elements.
-Continuity of Operations COOPs are a requirement of the state and local governments.
-COOPs provide the framework to ensure that state and local agencies are able to continue performance of essential functions under a broad range of circumstances such as geologic hazard events (landslide, subsidence/sinkholes).
-Delivery of Services Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence of this hazard.
-If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
-Property, Facilities, and Infrastructure Market value can be significantly reduced.
-Areas of known or repeated geologic land disturbance are generally shunned by new home purchasers in favor of less threatened home sites.
+Respondents to radon exposures should wear proper protective equipment and follow proper procedures to protect their own health.
+Continuity of COOPs are a requirement of the state and local governments.
+COOPs provide the framework to ensure that state and local Operations agencies are able to continue performance of essential functions under a broad range of circumstances such as geologic hazard events (landslide, subsidence/sinkholes).
+Delivery of Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence of this hazard.
+Services If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
+Property, Market value can be significantly reduced.
+Areas of known or repeated geologic land disturbance are generally shunned by Facilities, and new home purchasers in favor of less threatened home sites.
+Properties with elevated radon levels may require renovations Infrastructure to address the issue.
 Geologic land disturbance impact roads and bridges, schools, hospitals, directly or indirectly making access much more difficult.
 Detours and road closures also add to the cost of the event.
 Transportation, communications, and the general operation of governmental services may be disrupted by an incident.
 In predicted incidents roads and bridges would be the major infrastructure elements impacted.
-Impact on Environment A landslide or subsidence/sinkhole event will alter the landscape.
-In addition to changes in topography, vegetation and wildlife habitats may be damaged or destroyed, and soil and sediment runoff will accumulate downslope potentially blocking waterways and roadways and impacting quality of streams and other water bodies.
-Impact on State Economy Major geological hazard events drain state, county and local resources.
-Even if some of the costs can be recouped through federal grant reimbursements, there is a fiscal impact on the local government.
-Public Confidence in the State's Governance Governmental response, on all levels - state, county and municipal, requires direct actions that must be immediate and effective to maintain public confidence.
+Impact on A landslide or subsidence/sinkhole event will alter the landscape.
+In addition to changes in topography, vegetation and Environment wildlife habitats may be damaged or destroyed, and soil and sediment runoff will accumulate downslope potentially blocking waterways and roadways and impacting quality of streams and other water bodies.
+Saltwater intrusion can damage vegetation and ecosystems that are not adapted to using water with higher salt content.
+Impact on State Major geological hazard events drain state, county and local resources.
+Even if some of the costs can be recouped through Economy federal grant reimbursements, there is a fiscal impact on the local government.
+Saltwater intrusions may have significant impacts on coastal agriculture.
+Public Confidence Governmental response, on all levels - state, county and municipal, requires direct actions that must be immediate and in the State's effective to maintain public confidence.
+Governance

-Table 9-7 Consequence Analysis - Hurricane/Tropical Storms
+Table 10.0-10 Consequence Analysis - Hurricane, Tropical Storms, Nor'easters